Top 6 Reasons Why Experience Maps Fail

 Many organizations recognize the value of experience mapping, but find it difficult and expensive to initiate based on existing capabilities.
 For teams that need short-term wins, creating a comprehensive experience map can seem daunting and inefficient.

 We think there’s a better way to map the customer experience—a more scalable and shareable tool that increases the pace of innovation and delivers both short-term wins and long-term growth.
 To start a deeper conversation, reach out to me at firstname.lastname@example.org.

 Interested in receiving the full set of LPK’s Roadblocks to Innovation cards and sharing feedback?
-Visit lpk.com/innovation.
+Visit lpk.com/roadblocks-to-innovation-cards.